shivanjaliphalke/clock/README.md

-A clock
-Basically a timer
+A clock, basically a timer